The EU Conservatives chaired by Meloni implode: Poles towards the exit

 “Italy is a G7 country, it is a leading country in the European Union.
 I greatly appreciate all the contribution of the Italian government under the leadership of Antonio Tajani and Giorgia Meloni and this is why I believe it is fundamental for the EU” that there is an “inclusive process” on EU appointments that “also takes Italian interests into account”.
 This was stated by the President of the European People’s Party, Manfred Weber, upon his arrival at the EPP pre-summit.

-“Let’s not move too quickly, in politics there can be surprises“.
+“Let’s not go too fast, in politics there can be surprises“.
 Estonian Prime Minister Kaja Kallas said this to those who asked her if her nomination as EU high representative was now a done deal.
 “In Estonia we have a saying: don’t sell yourself the bear’s skin before you have shot it and I won’t do it for sure,” he added.

 #Conservatives #chaired #Meloni #implode #Poles #exit